pollfish/docs/android/universal.md

 - Support for Lollipop

 </div>
-**This SDK should be used for distribution in the Google Play Store.**
+**This SDK should be used for distribution in any other app store except Google Play.
+Be careful!
+Do not release your app with this SDK in Google Play Store!**

 ## Quick Guide of Universal SDK